Amixx/IFC-Language-Server/docs/architecture.md

 The `SchemaDoc` is the single-source of truth for all information about entities and types of an IfcVersion, with all relevant hover and diagnostics information sourced from it.
 A `SchemaDocCollection` is simply a collection of those docs by IfcVersion.

-The docs for the officially supported IfcVersions are generated at runtime during startup of the LS.
-They are created by fetching the official EXPRESS definitions from buildingSMART and parsing them with the `espr` crate. `load_express` is the central conversion function from EXPRESS text to `SchemaDoc`; support for custom IFC EXPRESS definitions is also possible in the future.
+The official EXPRESS definitions for the supported IfcVersions are fetched from buildingSMART at compile time by `build.rs`, written into Cargo's `OUT_DIR`, and embedded into the binary with `include_str!`.
+At runtime startup, the LS reads those bundled EXPRESS strings and parses them with the `espr` crate to build the in-memory `SchemaDocCollection`. `load_express` is the central conversion function from EXPRESS text to `SchemaDoc`; support for custom IFC EXPRESS definitions is also possible in the future.

-Startup currently requires network access to buildingSMART.
-If fetching or parsing a supported schema fails, that schema is omitted from the `SchemaDocCollection`, the backend logs a warning, and schema-aware hover and diagnostics are unavailable for that IfcVersion.
+This keeps runtime startup and restart offline-safe for the officially supported schemas while still avoiding checked-in EXPRESS files in the repository.
+Fresh builds do require network access to fetch the official EXPRESS inputs.
+If parsing a bundled supported schema fails, that schema is omitted from the `SchemaDocCollection`, the backend logs a warning, and schema-aware hover and diagnostics are unavailable for that IfcVersion.

 ## tree-sitter Integration